-In August 2022, the Corporation announced that the first patient was enrolled in ARCHER, the Corporation's Phase II, multi-center, international, double-blind, randomized, placebo-controlled trial designed to study the safety and tolerability of CardiolRx, as well as its impact on myocardial recovery, in patients presenting with acute myocarditis (See below - "Phase II study - Acute myocarditis (ARCHER)").
+In August 2022, the Corporation announced that the first patient was enrolled in ARCHER, (See below - "Phase II study - Acute myocarditis (ARCHER)").

 In October 2022, the Corporation announced that pre-clinical study results demonstrated Cardiol's cannabidiol formulation inhibits and also promotes the reversal of mechanisms known to play a role in the occurrence and development of cardiac fibrosis.
 The data were presented by its research collaborators from Houston Methodist DeBakey Heart & Vascular Center at The Annual Scientific Meeting of the Heart Failure Society of America ("HFSA2022").